Microsoft Excel training 201

 • Record, edit, and run your first macros without writing code from scratch.

-1. Formula logic that survives.
-IF, IFS, nested decisions, named ranges, structured references.
-Why your formulas break when someone inserts a column — and how to fix that for good.
+1. Write formula logic that doesn’t fall apart when the sheet changes.
+IF, IFS, nested decisions, named ranges, and structured references, plus why your formulas break when someone inserts a column and how to fix that for good.

-2. Linked workbooks.
-Where links break, how to trace them, when to break them on purpose.
+2. Connect workbooks without the links quietly rotting.
+Where links break, how to trace them, and when to break them on purpose.
 Source-of-truth discipline for files that depend on other files.
+The mistake I see most often here is one team keeping the same numbers in three workbooks and trusting that they all still agree.
+They never do, and nobody notices until a meeting.

-3. Charts that communicate.
-Picking the right chart, formatting without overdoing it, annotating with notes and text boxes, sparklines for compact reporting.
+3. Build a chart someone reads in two seconds.
+Picking the right chart, formatting without overdoing it, annotating with notes and text boxes, and sparklines for compact reporting.

-4. Worksheet hygiene.
-Range names, data validation, worksheet security, outlining, workbook templates — the boring topics that prevent loud mistakes.
+4. Keep a shared workbook from collecting silent mistakes.
+Range names, data validation, worksheet security, outlining, and workbook templates, the boring topics that prevent loud problems.

 Real examples we’ll work through